cristinavisentin/hackingdemo/README.md

 ```
 is employed.
 It takes as input the target IP along with specific parameters (outlined below) and provides in output an accurate enumeration of the servers running on target system.
 For each service it provides port numbers, protocols and other details corresponding to it.
 Command options:
-- `-p-` scans all port range on target machine
+- `-p-` scans all port runge on target machine
 - `-A` it enables OS detection, version scanning of services, traceroute, and other advanced detection techniques.
 Essentially, it gets as much information as possible about the target machine.

 The result of `nmap` is shown in the following screenshot.